Liberdade (district of São Paulo)

-Liberdade (/pt/, liberty; リベルダージ) is the name of a district in the subprefecture of Sé, in São Paulo, Brazil.
+Liberdade (/pt/, liberty; リベルダージ) is a district in the subprefecture of Sé, in São Paulo, Brazil.
 Liberdade is known as a Japantown, although the Japanese presence did not occur throughout the neighborhood, but in specific streets.
 Japanese immigrants started settling in the region in 1912, coming from the interior of São Paulo, as many did not adapt to working on coffee farms and started looking for better opportunities in the capital.
 Even today, the neighborhood is famous for its typically Japanese restaurants and shops, as well as its oriental elites and signs in Japanese.

 Currently, the majority of Japanese people and their descendants no longer live in the neighborhood, only maintaining their commercial establishments in the region.
 With the departure of the Japanese, the region began to receive many Chinese and Korean immigrants.

 History

 Liberdade was previously known as "Campo da Forca" (Field of the Gallows) until the late 19th century, and was an area reserved for the execution of slaves and convicts.
 Death was considered the only path to liberty (liberdade) for slaves.
 The condemned were led to the Igreja Nossa Senhora da Boa Morte (Church of Our Lady of Good Death) to perform a final prayer for a rapid and painless death.
 Slaves and convicts were executed in the Largo da Forca (Gallows Square), the public square now known as Praça da Liberdade.
 Cemitério dos Aflitos (Cemetery of the Afflicted) was created in 1774 to bury executed slaves, people who had committed suicide, and others who could not be interred elsewhere.

 The cemetery was replaced by housing development in the 20th century, and the simple Capela dos Aflitos on Rua dos Estudantes is a remnant of the era.
 Igreja da Santa Cruz das Almas dos Enforcados (Church of Santa Cruz of the Souls of the Hanged), prominently located to the south of the public square, commemorates the dead of Campo da Forca.
 Executions were carried out in Campo da Forca until 1891, and the square was renamed Liberdade.

 The Japanese presence in the neighborhood began in 1912.
 One of the reasons for this was that almost every property in the region had a basement, making rent incredibly cheap by housing multiple families, albeit at a poor quality.
 Due to its location, workers could get around easily and support the nascent Nipo-Brazilian community (known as Nikkeis).
 Their presence would be accompanied by the Chinese, Taiwanese, Korean and Okinawan immigrants to Brazil in the upcoming decades.